Dynamical response of twin stars to perturbations: Results

 where $\lambda_{\rm H,T} > 0$ measures the strength of the perturbation and the index ${\rm H,T}$ indicates whether the star is initially on the ${\rm HB}$ or on the ${\rm TB}$.
 Because extremely large perturbations would be incompatible with the assumption of adiabatic evolutions, we limit the strength of the initial perturbation to $\lambda_{\rm H,T} < 0.1\,c$; as we discuss below, such strength is sufficient to obtain all the relevant results.

 Ideally, it would be preferable to introduce perturbations with suitable perturbative eigenfunctions in all hydrodynamical quantities.
-In practice, and as done customarily in this type of studies~\citep[see, \eg][]{dimmelmeier_dynamic_2009, Radice2013c, shashank_f_2023, pierre_jacques_general_2025}, the solution of the full set of hydrodynamical equations is such that over a couple of dynamical timescales the star recovers the correct behaviour with the eigenfunctions in the hydrodynamical variables matching well the perturbative ones.
+In practice, and as done customarily in this type of studies~\cite[see, \eg][]{dimmelmeier_dynamic_2009, Radice2013c, shashank_f_2023, pierre_jacques_general_2025}, the solution of the full set of hydrodynamical equations is such that over a couple of dynamical timescales the star recovers the correct behaviour with the eigenfunctions in the hydrodynamical variables matching well the perturbative ones.

-We should also note that, as mentioned above, the EOS employed here is meant to describe zero-temperature matter in beta equilibrium.
-To reflect a purely adiabatic treatment of the perturbations -- and hence not to contaminate the dynamics with the inclusion of dissipative heating -- no additional thermal contribution is added to the pressure during the evolution.
-This is a very good approximation given the modest velocity perturbations introduced and the fact that they do not lead to shocks.
+As mentioned above, the EOS employed here is meant to describe zero-temperature nuclear matter in beta equilibrium.
+To reflect a purely adiabatic treatment of the perturbations and concentrate on the simpler interplay between kinetic energy and binding energy -- and hence not to contaminate the dynamics with the inclusion of dissipative heating -- no additional thermal contribution is added to the pressure during the evolution, which is therefore isentropic.
+This is a reasonable approximation given the modest velocity perturbations introduced.